-Key audit matter

-Private equity investments are not safeguarded by an independent custodian.
+Key audit matter How our audit addressed the key audit matter Private equity investments are not safeguarded by an inde- pendent custodian.
 There is a risk that the Group may not have sufficient legal entitlement to these investments.
+We confirmed investment holdings with the investee fund manager, registrar, or transfer agent, as appropriate.
+We therefore obtained sufficient audit evidence to verify th existence and legal ownership of private equity invest- ments.